 Google Home Mini vs Google Home: different ways to control

-You can tap left side to lower the volume of Google Home Mini (and right side to raise the volume).
+You can tap the left side to lower the volume of Google Home Mini (and the right side to raise the volume).
 If you tap the middle, it will pause music, stop the alarm, or cancel a command.

 Google Home Mini vs Google Home: service port

 In Google Home, there is a deactivated USB port at the bottom.
 It may be enabled in the future through a firmware update.